Bergshamra, Solna

-Bergshamra is a suburb within the Stockholm urban area in Sweden.
+Bergshamra (lit.
+'Mountain Hamlet') is a suburb within the Stockholm urban area in Sweden.
 Administratively it is in Solna Municipality of Stockholm County.
-The suburb is surrounded on three sides by water, with the Stocksundet sea strait to the north-east, the Ålkistan channel to the south-east, and the Brunnsviken to the south-west.
+The suburb is surrounded on three sides by water, with the Stocksundet sea strait to the northeast, the Ålkistan channel to the southeast, and the Brunnsviken to the southwest.

-Bergshamra station is one of the 100 stations of the Stockholm metro system.
+Bergshamra station serves the suburb and is one of the 100 stations of the Stockholm Metro system.